 Creamy Leek & Mushroom Pasta

-One pot, light and creamy, leek and mushroom pasta with fresh herbs, ricotta, and parmesan that's ready in just 40 minutes.
+One pot, light and creamy, leek and mushroom pasta with fresh herbs, ricotta, and parmesan that comes together in just 30 minutes.
 Perfect for a quick weeknight dinner!

 Servings: 4 servings